Botspot/pi-apps/DOCUMENTATION.md

   - It creates a folder (`~/pi-apps/function-files`) and then places files in it.
 - `files_to_functions` - Takes every file in the `function-files` folder and re-combines them.
   - The resulting output is printed to the terminal.
+- `enable_module` - Always load a defined kernel module on system boot
+  - It creates a file `/etc/modules-load.d/${module}.conf` for which tells a systemd service to load the defined module at boot.
+  - Run this function as part of your install script instead of a `modprobe` in a .desktop file or startup script
+    ```bash
+    enable_module fuse || exit 1
+    ```

 Command interceptors below:
 - `git_clone` - Wrapper function for the `git clone` command with improvements: